R. Stephanie Huang, Ph.D.

 Photo_of_Man_in_suit

-I am a PhD candidate in the Experimental and Clinical Pharmacology program at the University of Minnesota.
-My research will involve using pharmacogenomics, computational biology and pharmacometrics approaches to optimize therapy.
-Previously, I graduated with a BPharm from the Institute of Chemical Technology and later completed an MS in Pharmaceutical Sciences at the University at Buffalo, where I investigated the efficacy of combination therapy using proteasome inhibitors and HDAC6 inhibitors in multiple myeloma cells through experimental techniques, pharmacodynamic modeling, and Boolean network modeling.
+Aniruddha is a Ph.D. student in the Experimental and Clinical Pharmacology Program at the University of Minnesota.
+He earned his Bachelor of Pharmacy from the Institute of Chemical Technology in Mumbai, India and an M.S. in Pharmaceutical Sciences from the University at Buffalo.
+During his master's studies, he investigated the efficacy of combination therapies using proteasome and HDAC6 inhibitors in multiple myeloma cells through experimental techniques, pharmacodynamic modeling, and Boolean network modeling.
+Currently, his research focuses on using pharmacogenomics, computational biology, and pharmacometrics approaches to optimize clinical therapy.

 Past Lab Members